kaustpradalab/SEAT/README.md

-# SEAT Attention
+# SEAT: Stable and Explainable Attention
-This is our implementation for AAAI'22 submission *SEAT: Stable and Explainable Attention*.
-We provide detailed environments setup and script for quickly running our experiments.
+This is our implementation for AAAI'23 oral paper *SEAT: Stable and Explainable Attention*.
+We provide detailed environment setup and script for quickly running our experiments.

 # Environments Setup